-The Commission for the Settlement of Labour Disputes (the Commission) is the Saudi Arabian entity primarily responsible for adjudicating labour disputes.
+Under the aegis of the Ministry of Labour, the Commission for the Settlement of Labour Disputes (the Commission) is the Saudi Arabian entity that is currently primarily responsible for adjudicating labour disputes.
 However, before a case may reach the Commission, it must first be heard by the Labour Office for mandatory mediation.
 Only if the employer or employee refuses to accept the non-binding decision of the mediator may the case advance to the Commission.